hydra-synthetic-biology/protocols/transformation/Lipofection.md

 0. Amount of Plasmid (This will be removed when optimized)
 0. Amount of Lipid (This will be removed when optimized)
 0. incubation length (hrs) (This will be removed when optimized)
+0. Number of hydra (will be removed when optimized)

 Outputs
 ---